062 67303 | info@asireland.ie | Clonpet Tipperary

 1. Supervision Agreements

-Each supervision relationship must be governed by a written contract or working agreement.
+Each supervision relationship is governed by a written contract or working agreement.

-For group supervision, a group contract must be established, agreed upon, and
+For group supervision, a group contract is established, agreed upon, and revisited as needed.

-Contracts must include clarity on boundaries, confidentiality, roles, responsibilities, frequency, review processes, and complaints procedures.
+Contracts include clarity on boundaries, confidentiality, roles, responsibilities, frequency, and reviews.

 2. Insurance and Liability